 Curated by Dr Pat Hoffie and Rosemary Miller, The Partnershipping Project brings together 20 installations, a database of interviews with artists, commissioned essays, and community workshops.
-Currently touring to four regional locations via shipping container, the exhibition examines our connection to place and how location shapes our identity.
+After touring to three regional locations via shipping container, the exhibition is about to open at its fourth and final destination, Burnie Regional Art Gallery.
+The Partnershipping Project examines our connection to place and how location shapes our identity.
 Briony Downes spoke to curator Pat Hoffie about floods, fires and why regional artists deserve to be heard.

 Briony Downes: The Partnershipping Project embraces multiple elements across many platforms.
 How did the project gestate?